catid/loraftp/README.md

 One of the devices receives the file:

 ```
-    ./loraftp_get
+    sudo ./loraftp_get
 ```

 The other device runs the file sender:

 ```
-    ./loraftp_send document.txt
+    sudo ./loraftp_send document.txt
 ```

-This will place the file in the same folder as loraftp_get.
+This will place the file in the same folder as `loraftp_get`.

 ## Credits